-Author Archives: Perry Williams
+Author: Perry Williams

 Upcoming workshop on Bayesian Decision Theory and Model Selection at ASA – Alaska Meeting.